SpottedOwlet/PyBer_Analysis/README.md

 The multiline plot explores the trends shown by total weekly fares by each city type from January 2019 to April 2019.
 From the exploratory analysis carried out on the pyber data, following business recommendations can be made:

-<h4> Business Recommendations </h4>
+<h2> Business Recommendations </h2>

-1. To increase the revenue generated by densely populated urban areas while attracting more customers following strategies could be used:
+1. <h4>Urban Areas: </h4>To increase the revenue generated by densely populated urban areas while attracting more customers following strategies could be used:
-  - Usage based percentage or flat rate discounts
-  - Pyber Credits to new customers
-  - Increased advertising would be effective towards attracting new customers in urban areas.
+  - Increased advertising would be the most effective strategy as it would attract new customers in densely populated urban areas.
+  - Pyber Credits for new customers would increase the number of users of the service
+  - Usage based percentage discounts could make the existing customers continue the service

-2. The suburban areas could use a mix of promotional offers, advertisements and also offer some additional benefits to new drivers signing up from suburban areas.
+2. <h4>Suburban Areas: </h4>The suburban areas could use a mix of promotional offers, advertisements for the new and existing customers.
+  - In addition to that, offering some benefits to the new drivers signing up from suburban area would work towards increasing number of drivers in suburban areas.

-3. The higher fares in the rural areas might act as a discouraging factor.
+3. <h4>Rural Areas: </h4>The higher fares in the rural areas might act as a discouraging factor.
 Rural areas could use following types of promotional offers to encourage more people to use the pyber ride-share service.
   - Promotional discount offers to repeating customers
-  - Pyber Credits to new customers
+  - Pyber Credits to new customers for attracting new users
   - Drivers signing up from rural areas could be given extra benefits to increase number of drivers from rural areas.
-  - Advertising would make more people aware of the benefits and
+  - After studying the local demographics, advertising could make target audience aware of the pyber promotional offers and benefits.

-The recommendations made above, should be reinforced with additional analyses suggested below :
+<b>A few additional analyses below would help reinforce the recommendations made above :</b>
   - The EDA (Exploratory  Data Analysis) should be performed on the data from past years to confirm the trends and patterns found in this analysis.
   - The demographics relating to this data could be studied using EDA to discover trends shown by different age groups.
 Findings from this analysis could be used to strategize the recommendations for urban, suburban and rural areas.
+  - After implementing above recommendations, weekly rides per driver ratio could be very helpful in tracking their effectiveness.
+Surprisingly, current weekly rides per driver are more in rural areas than in urban areas.
+This indicates that there are more drivers available in urban areas and pyber is capable of handling more riders in urban areas.
+Advertisement and promotional offer implementation would help pyber make the best use of urban area's untapped driver potential.